-The Year-to-Date Method of calculating annualized gross income utilizes the applicant's cumulative year-to-date gross earnings on the most current year-to-date pay stub.
-To determine the annualized income, count the number of paychecks that have occurred since January 1, and then divide that number into the gross year-to-date earnings indicated on the pay stub.
-The result of this computation is then multiplied by the number of pay periods in a year to determine the annualized gross earnings.
-If the applicant has not been at their job since January 1 but you can determine how many paychecks they have received for the year, you can still utilize this method.
+The Year-to-Date Method of calculating annual gross income uses the applicant's year-to-date gross earnings on the most current year-to-date pay stub.
+For this method, only one pay stub would be needed.
+To determine the annualized income, count the number of paychecks that have occurred since January 1, and then divide that number into the gross year-to-date earnings stated on the pay stub.
+The result of this calculation is then multiplied by the number of pay periods in a year to determine the annualized gross earnings.
+If the applicant has not been at their job since January 1 but you can determine how many paychecks they have received for the year, you can still use this method.

-The applicant provides you with a recent pay stub whose year-to-date earnings are \$13,756.
+The applicant provides you with a recent pay stub showing year-to-date earnings of \$13,756.
 The pay frequency is bi-weekly.
 The pay period ended September 30th and since January 1st the applicant has been paid 19 times.
 The calculation would be as follows: